Archive for the 'General' Category

 My experience of light-dependent controls like this – and I’ve made a number of them – is that they are really only fully effective when quite a bright light is shining on them, which is not always the situation when you sit down to play.

 Unsurprisingly, this magnificent machine requires a fair amount of juice, so it’s powered by not one, but two weighty PP9 batteries, connected in series to provide 18v of power to the 350S.
-These are housed underneath the rear of the instrument:
+[Edit: but see notes below about powering the 350S].
+The batteries are housed underneath the rear of the instrument:

 The battery covers look as if they’re held in place by screws, but these aren’t really screws: they click into place when pushed, and just require a slight turn with a screwdriver or a thin object to loosen them.
 (The User Guide suggests a coin, but in my experience modern coins are too thick to perform this function.
 Maybe a 5p would do it).